nour7/GitWood/README.md

 ### Missing Features:

-- Rich user experience, for example showing friendly animated messages when API calls fails or when requests exceeds limit
+- Rich user experience, for example showing friendly animated messages when API fails or when requests exceeds limit
-- Implement class than prohibits making new calls to server if https returns empty on invalid, server out of reach , or no internet connection
+- Prohibits making new calls to server if https returns empty on invalid, server out of reach , or no internet connection
 - iPad user interface & landscape mode if required
-- Dynamic prefetching limit depends on number of JSON object
+- Setting the limit of dynamic prefetching -- depends on the number of JSON object returned
 - List search
-- Authentication (aka Token) to call more than 60 calls limits
+- Authentication (aka Token) to create more than 60 calls limits